-If you’re looking for a relatively compact training aid with a simple design, the SKLZ Accelerator Pro is an indoor putting mat that you can set up pretty much anywhere.
-Measuring nine feet long and just 16.25 inches wide, this mat works well if you want to practice putting in a relatively small space at home or at the office.
+If you're looking for a relatively compact training aid with a simple design, the SKLZ Accelerator Pro is an indoor putting mat that you can set up pretty much anywhere.
+This mat measures 9 ft. long and just 16.25 in. wide, which means it works well if you want to practice putting in a relatively small space at home or at the office.

 Bottom Line: The SKLZ Accelerator Pro is a compact, reasonably-priced putting mat with a simple design.
 It's good for practicing short putts and working on your alignment and putting motion.